 - If you want to move the rule, select the rule block title and drag it to another position in the Include or Exclude drop zones.

 To find out more about creating segment rules, check out the Types of segmentation rules article.

 As you add rules to your segment, they build up.
 For example, when you add rules such as:

 - Data field GENDER must be equal to Female

 - Have not opened any campaign

-If you want your segment to contain both And or Or rules, try overlapping multiple groups.
+If you want your segment to contain both And rules and Or rules, you can use multiple groups.

-At the bottom of the segments tool, you'll see a second drop zone to define contacts that should be specifically excluded from the query.
+At the bottom of the segment builder, there is a second drop zone to define contacts that should be specifically excluded from the query.

-Once you've built your segment, you can preview the number of contacts it will contain by clicking the Generate count button above the rule building area.
+Once you build your segment, you can preview the number of contacts it contains by selecting GENERATE SEGMENT above the segment builder canvas.